Prometheus 6.2.2 was released on January 23, 2017.

 - Verify that a Windows 64-bit version of Java 8.0 or greater is installed on your computer.
 This software can be downloaded from the Java Downloads for All Operating Systems webpage.

-- Make sure to restart your computer after completing the Setup Wizard and log back on as an administrator.
+- Verify that your computer was restarted after completing the Setup Wizard and an administrator account was used to log back on and complete the installation.

 Sample Data Set